msn123-satya/msn-chat-bot/README.md

 ### 4. Create the `.environment` File

-Inside the `backend/` folder, create a file named `.environment` and add your Gemini API key:
+Inside the `backend/` folder, create a file named `.env` and add your Gemini API key:

 ```
 GEMINI_API_KEY=your-gemini-api-key-here
 ```

-> ⚠️ This file is listed in `.ignore` so it won’t be uploaded to GitHub.
+> ⚠️ This file is listed in `.gitignore` so it won’t be uploaded to GitHub.

 ### 5. Run the Backend Server